terramate-io/terramate/docs/cli/cmdline/run-env.md

 ---
-title: terramate runtime-env - Command
+title: terramate debug show runtime-env - Command
-description: With the terramate run-env command see all environment variables configured for stacks.
+description: Debug stack runtime ENV by dumping the available variables and the corresponding values on the stack level by using the 'terramate debug show runtime-env' command.
 ---

 # Run Env

-The `run-env` command prints all values configured in the `terramate.config.run.env` blocks for all stacks in the current directory recursively.
+The `terramate debug show runtime-env` command prints all values configured in the `terramate.config.run.env` blocks for all stacks in the current directory recursively.

 ## Usage